iCliniq Logo

 What Are the Symptoms of Quadrilateral Space Syndrome?

-• Shoulder Pain: The most common symptom of QSS is shoulder pain.
+• Shoulder Pain: This is the most common symptom.
 The pain is often deep and aching, and it may be localized to the back of the shoulder or upper arm.
 Patients may have difficulty pinpointing the exact location of the pain.

 • Muscle Weakness: Due to nerve compression, weakness in the shoulder muscles can occur.
 The deltoid muscle and rotator cuff muscles may be affected, leading to difficulty in lifting or moving the arm properly.

-• Numbness or Tingling: Nerve compression can cause sensory disturbances like numbness or tingling in the shoulder, upper arm, or back of the arm.
+• Numbness or Tingling: Nerve compression can cause sensory disturbances like numbness or tingling, which is called paresthesia in the shoulder, upper arm, or back of the arm.
 In some cases, patients may also experience altered sensations that extend down the arm toward the hand.

 • Exacerbated Pain with Movements: Certain shoulder movements or activities can worsen the pain in QSS.
 Actions like lifting heavy objects, repetitive overhead motions, or positions that compress the quadrilateral space may trigger or aggravate the symptoms.